1northbeach/ECDSA-Exchange/README.md

 ### summary

-Proof of work connected to a next.js frontend with a backend powered by express, jayson and socket.io.
+Proof of work connected to a next.js frontend with a backend powered by express, ethers, jayson and socket.io.

 ### basic workflow